GoombaProgrammer/MapOS/README.md

 # MapOS
-Map Operating System MapOS Is An Operating System Intended To Replicate AdvanOS's Design.
-Which is a OS design by Youtuber Advan.
+Map Operating System MapOS Is An Operating System Intended To Replicate AdvanOS's Graphical Design.
+Which is a Graphical design by Youtuber Advan.
 # Guide to contribute
 All documentation must go in the res folder.
 All source files go in src, and header files in include.